 An Anti-DDoS instance must be retained for at least 7 days after the instance is created.
-If the instance is deleted within 7 days (168 hours), you are charged basic resource fees for the minimum usage duration of 7 days, including the remaining duration: 7 (days) × 24 (hours) - Actual usage duration.
+If the instance is deleted within 7 days (168 hours), you are charged basic resource fees for the remaining duration of the Anti-DDoS instance that is released within the minimum usage duration.
 For more information, see OSS DDoS protection fees.

 You can create only one Anti-DDoS instance in a region.
 You can attach up to 10 buckets to each instance in the same region.